-My Knox Cloud Services (KCS) solutions do not start
+My Knox cloud services solutions don’t start

-- Knox cloud services (KCS)
+- Knox cloud services

 The Samsung Knox warranty bit has been tripped.
 Available on all Samsung Knox-compatible devices, the Knox warranty bit is a security feature that detects if unofficial software has been installed on your phone.
 This prevents malicious attempts to access your data.